 The following three types of sensors are used.

-- Record the eye movements of the wearer as a video and CSV
+Record the eye movements of the wearers as a video and output the CSV files.

-- Fixed to the grip of Pupil Labs and record the acceleration and gyro data of each participant’s head as CSV.
+Fixed to the grip of Pupil Labs and record the acceleration and gyro data of each participant’s head as CSV.

 After the discussion, each participant answered the surveys about the change of opinion, engagement and so on.
 The answer point is 1 to 5.